anaximeno/shazamPy/README.md

   > checksum "*hash_type*" "*file_path*" "*original_sum*" <br>
   > checksum "*hash_type*" -f "*hash_sum.txt*"

+The second type of checksum must be called at the same dir of the file which will be checked

 Types of hash that you can currently use:

 * md5